Skip to Content

 10 biggest lenders for homebuyers

-If you’re the type of homebuyer who prefers the direct model, you might want to know more the top 10 U.S. “retail” lenders for primary residence homebuyers based on 2024 data.
-This might reveal that:
+If you’re the type who prefers the direct model, we've put together a list of the top 10 retail lenders for primary residence homebuyers based on 2025 Home Mortgage Disclosure Act (HMDA) data.

 • They are focused on home purchases, not investor loans or homeowner refinances